uclouvain/osis-document/README.md

 )
 ```

-This `FileField` model field is associated with the form field `FileUploadField` , which can handle file upload on custom forms.
+This `FileField` model field is associated with the form field `FileUploadField`, which can handle file upload on
+custom forms, even on a secondary server.

 ```python
 from django.forms import forms